livathinos/dotfiles/README.md

   where `bash_installation_path` is something like `/usr/local/Cellar/bash/4.x.x/bin/bash`.

-2. Open up iTerm -> Preferences -> Text and change both Regular and Non-ASCII fonts to a powerline font.

-3. iTerm -> Preferences -> Colors -> Load Presets -> Import and import the
+2. iTerm -> Preferences -> Colors -> Load Presets -> Import and import the
    DarkTheme.iterm file from `dotfiles/iterm/`